EMLS-ICTCAS/CLFD/README.md

-# CLFD
-Official code for "Continual Learning in the Frequency Domain" (NeurIPS 2024)
+# Continual Learning in the Frequency Domain